-No reductions will be granted after the sixth week.
+No reductions will be granted after the sixth week of the term.

 The effective date of withdrawal is the date on which a written statement of withdrawal is received by the registrar.
 No part of the student fee is refundable.